BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 files directly (see below).

-3) Any time you change or update CMR2_pack_cyth, you will need to rerun the following line in order to rebuild the code and update your installation:
+3) Any time you change or update CMR_IA, you will need to rerun the following line in order to rebuild the code and update your installation:

 python setup_cmr2.py install